-Musings on Weapon-as-Initative
+Musings on Weapon-as-Initiative

 I've been trying to keep my posts pretty structured, tho this one may ramble a little.